mgalgs/mgalgs.github.io/_posts/2019-11-11-openvpn-on-coreos-container-linux-on-digitalocean.md

 ## Installing and Configuring OpenVPN

-Now that we have shell access to our Container Linux instance (login is `core@<droplet-ip>`) we can configure the OpenVPN container.
+Once you have shell access on your Container Linux instance (login is `core@<droplet-ip>`) you can configure the OpenVPN container.
 We're using the [`kylemanna/openvpn`](https://hub.docker.com/r/kylemanna/openvpn/) image and will follow the Quick Start instructions there.